thnguyendn/MPL_Trickle/README.md

 ![alt text](https://github.com/ngo-minh-thang-nguyen/MPL_Trickle/blob/master/documentation/figs/Result.png)

-Once the execution finished, the generated result are found at the directory **/MPL_Trickle/Topology1/output**.
+Once the execution finished, the result are generated inside of the directory **/MPL_Trickle/Topology1/output**.

 With PlantUML, we can visualize our result as follows: